Do0vahkiin/Do0vahkiin/README.md

 - 👋 Hi, I’m @Do0vahkiin;
-- 👀 I’m interested in learning how to code.
-I accepts tips, hints and guidance;
+- 👀 I’m interested in learning more and more everyday;
-- 🌱 I’m currently learning programming logic in JavaScript and learning study methods;
+- 🌱 I’m currently in coursing Analysis and Development of Systems in the Federal Institute of Education, Science and Technology of Bahia;
-- 💞️ I’m looking to collaborate on newbie coding, to have more practice;
+- 💞️ I’m looking to collaborate on beginner to intermediate projects in Python, JavaScript and C;
 - 📫 My instagram is @import_roberto.

 <!---